Browse by tag

 Changing Places Ireland is a welcome addition to many Irish people with disabilities and their families.
 The aim of our campaign is to promote the inclusion of changing places facilities in public places nationwide.
 Thousands of people need Changing Places facilities to enable them to get out and about and enjoy the day-to-day activities that many of us take for granted.

-Taken from Changing Places Website
+Check out the Changing Places Website